 • Imaginative and role play - these are encouraged in our imaginative play areas, both inside and outdoors.
 This will not always be a home corner; it may be a hospital, café or shop depending upon the theme.

 • Music and movement - singing, story-telling, rhymes, percussion and drama are a regular part of our day.

 • Cooking – Nursery has its own kitchen so the children can enjoy making a variety of different recipes.

-• ICT - Nursery has its own computers and an interactive Smart Board which promotes the use of information technology through play.
+• ICT - Nursery has its own computers, iPads and two interactive screens which promote the use of information technology through play.

-Nursery opens onto an excellent outdoor learning area which offers many opportunities for play and learning.
-Children can join in with their peers to play games, ride bikes and scooters, build models, throw and catch, balance, explore nature, use the slide (with supervision) and generally have fun learning.
+Nursery opens onto an outdoor learning area which offers many opportunities for play and learning.
+Children can join in with their peers to play games, ride bikes and scooters, build models, throw and catch, balance, explore nature and generally have fun learning.

 We want your child to make a good start at Greswold and will try hard to manage their start as effectively as possible.
 Our staff will meet with parents before their child starts to find out about them so their needs can be met effectively.
 There are formal meetings for parents in September to develop the partnership between school and home.
 The meetings also give plenty of practical advice for parents to help support their children at home.
 Parents can, of course, speak to staff at the end of a session on an informal basis or can arrange a meeting via the Office.